Configure site settings

 3. Select Interactions and choose to enable or disable the following:

-• Global Navigation—See Configure global navigation and menu links.
+• Global navigation—See Configure global navigation and menu links.

-• Embedded Links—This setting controls how content opens that is registered as a document link in ArcGIS Online.
+• Embedded links—This setting controls how content opens that is registered as a document link in ArcGIS Online.
 Enable this setting if you want the item to open in an explore view, within the context of your site's header and global navigation bar (with information side panel).
 Document links may not always open as embedded, as many websites have security protocols that restrict embedding to one website only.
 If the setting is disabled, the application will open externally.

 • Discussions—See how discussions work (requires ArcGIS Hub Premium license).

-• Content Side Panel—Enable the side panel that appears on all explore views to open automatically or remain closed for each of the apps, maps, data, and documents content families.
+• Content side panel—Enable the side panel that appears on all explore views to open automatically or remain closed for each of the apps, maps, data, and documents content families.

-4. Select Save.
+4. Select Save settings.